-- 47. The Authority recognises the commercial (scalability) aspect and the importance of making digital assets available on different blockchains to enable different blockchain networks to work together while enhancing the overall efficiency and functionality of the ecosystem.
-However, it is also of the opinion that blockchains have features, characteristics and, more importantly, security aspects that can be quite different among them.
+- 47. The BMA recognises the commercial (scalability) aspect and the importance of making digital assets available on different blockchains to enable different blockchain networks to work together while enhancing the overall efficiency and functionality of the ecosystem.
+However, the Authority is also of the opinion that blockchains have features, characteristics and, more importantly, security aspects that can be quite different among them.
 For this reason, SCPSIs should design and implement policies and controls to assess and monitor the blockchains on which their SCPS operate. - 48.
-Some elements that SCPSIs should take into consideration when assessing the operationalisation of their SCPS on different blockchains include: - a) Consensus mechanisms: Considerations should be made regarding the efficiency and consensus algorithm; - b) Gas fees: The impact of gas fees can render a business model not viable by increasing operational costs, discouraging user participation, and introducing uncertainties; - c) Congestion: This element poses significant challenges to the viability of business models.
+Some elements that SCPSIs should take into consideration when assessing the operationalisation of their SCPS on different blockchains include: - a) Consensus mechanisms: Considerations should be made regarding the efficiency and consensus algorithm; - b) Synchronisation: Assessment of operational and liquidity impacts stemming from the synchronisation of proof-of-reserve systems across different networks; - c) Gas fees: The impact of gas fees can render a business model not viable by increasing operational costs, discouraging user participation and introducing uncertainties; - d) Congestion: This element poses significant challenges to the viability of business models.
 Increased transaction costs during network congestion can erode profit margins, making certain models economically unfeasible.
-Transaction delays and unpredictability hinder operational planning, affecting businesses that rely on quick and efficient transactions; - d) Cryptographic techniques: Robust encryption, digital signatures, and cryptographic algorithms should be carefully evaluated to ensure the confidentiality and authenticity of transactions on the blockchain to prevent unauthorised access or manipulation; - e) Decentralised identity and authentication: Consideration should be given to blockchain platforms that support decentralised identity frameworks to ensure they enable users to have control over their personal information while also ensuring secure and authenticated transactions; - f) Cross-chain governance: Cross-chain governance mechanisms facilitate interoperability and collaboration between different blockchain networks; - g) Compliance frameworks: Blockchain platforms that provide features for implementing and adapting to compliance requirements, such as smart contract-based compliance, are advantageous; - h) Audits: Transparent audit reports instil confidence in users and demonstrate a commitment to maintaining a secure and reliable ecosystem; and - Continuous monitoring and incident response: choosing a blockchain platform that prioritises real-time monitoring and has established protocols for incident response ensures a proactive approach to security, minimising the impact of potential breaches.
+Transaction delays and unpredictability hinder operational planning, affecting businesses that rely on quick and efficient transactions; - e) Cryptographic techniques: Robust encryption, digital signatures, and cryptographic algorithms should be carefully evaluated to ensure the confidentiality and authenticity of transactions on the blockchain to prevent unauthorised access or manipulation; - f) Decentralised identity and authentication: Consideration should be given to blockchain platforms that support decentralised identity frameworks to ensure they enable users to have control over their personal information while also ensuring secure and authenticated transactions; - g) Cross-chain governance: Cross-chain governance mechanisms facilitate interoperability and collaboration between different blockchain networks; - h) Compliance frameworks: Blockchain platforms that provide features for implementing and adapting to compliance requirements, such as smart contractbased compliance, are advantageous;